waynieoaks/LSPDFR-Custom-Pullover/README.md

 <b>Full disclosure:</b> I did not write the code for this plugin.
 This code is taken from a great plugin that enhanced LSPDFR written by Albo1125 called Traffic Policer.

-While this plugin is still alive, and maintained in Open Source, a lot of its features haove now been replaced with newer plugins.
+While Traffic Policer is still alive, and maintained in Open Source, a lot of its features have now been replaced with newer plugins.
 There was one feature I really missed, and that was the ability to correct a bad pullover by the AI.

 Custom Pullover allows just that.
 Once the suspect comes to a stop, you can then select from 3 options using your hot keys: